sebastiaanverborg/docs/source/webhooks.rst

    "``X-KASKO-Event``", "``policy.created``", "The event type that was triggered."
    "``X-KASKO-Delivery``", "``baf59150f9a60c1c0e6a700e6f531676``", "A `guid <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_ to identify the payload and event being sent."
-   "``X-KASKO-Signature``", "``sha1=88dd4948bf8fc1e991a574179fc668c76d329db2``", "The value of this header is computed as the HMAC hex digest of the body, using the webhook secret as the key."
+   "``X-KASKO-Signature``", "``sha1=88dd4948bf8fc1e991a574179fc668c76d329db2``", "The value of this header is computed as the HMAC hex digest of the payload, using the webhook secret as the key."

 .. code:: php